Brainspotting Happens!

 -

-Demonstrate ability to work with Advanced Outside Window Brainspotting applications
+Demonstrate ability to work with Advanced Outside Window Brainspotting applications, and describe when to do so

 -